pricelessspirit/selenium-cucumber-java/doc/canned_steps.md

 	Then I should see page title having partial text as "(.*?)"
   Then I should not see page title having partial text as "(.*?)"

+#### Steps For Asserting element focus
+ 	To assert is an element has focus use the following :
+ 	Then element having id "(.*?)" should have focus
+	Then element having name "(.*?)" should have focus Then element having class "(.*?)" should have focus Then element having xpath "(.*?)" should have focus Then element having css "(.*?)" should have focus

 #### Steps For Asserting Element Text

 To assert element text use any of the following steps :